 As delightful as Paul McCartney made Penny Lane sound in the song, the street has a dark history and number 44 Penny Lane is the site of one of the most disturbing hauntings not just in Liverpool, but in the entire United Kingdom.

 The site is said to be home to at least two spirits, one of which is clearly malevolent.
-Those familiar with the history of Penny Lane will tell you that Number 44 became home to a particularly aggressive poltergeist during the Victorian period, and the ghost does not seem to have left the premises.
+Those familiar with the ghost stories of Penny Lane will tell you that Number 44 became home to a particularly aggressive poltergeist during the Victorian period, and the ghost does not seem to have left the premises.

 A printing shop was set up at the address during the 1970s, and the daily influx of new people did little to soothe the spirit’s anger.
 The premises were investigated during this period after neighbours complained of an unrelenting racket which began every night after the owners of the shop had gone home.
 Investigators failed to find a logical explanation for the activity, which only strengthened the rumours that the site was home to a violent spirit.